MicrosoftDocs/dynamics-365-customer-engagement/gamification/before-you-get-started.md

 > [!TIP]
 >  Start thinking about how you would group individuals on your team—by quota, how long they’ve been at the company, how successful they’ve been, their level of experience or skill, or any number of factors.
 The more you can level the playing field to make it as fair as possible, the more fun the game will be.
 If you're using fixed teams, you can also have players within other fixed teams compete against each other.

- Commissioners and game managers: For more information about how to set up a game, see [Set up a game](http://msdn.microsoft.com/en-us/ec71f8e3-5cc9-4941-8067-5bf8e1081da9).
+ Commissioners and game managers: For more information about how to set up a game, see [Run a game in Dynamics 365 - Gamification](run-a-game-in-dynamics-365-gamification.md).

 <a name="KPIs"></a>
 ## Key performance indicators (KPIs)